stratdev3/SimpleW/documentation/simplew/docs/guide/ssl-certificate.md

 ::: tip NOTE
-The `clientCertificateRequired` and `checkCertificateRevocation` allows better control over the SSL Context, and they are to `false` for test purpose.
+The `clientCertificateRequired` and `checkCertificateRevocation` allows better control over the SSL Context, and they are set to `false` for testing purposes.
 Take a look at the [UseHttps](../reference/simplewserver.md#ssl-certificate) for more information.
 :::